Ras malai: Origin and etymology

-The sweet allegedly became popular when the Sen brothers opened Matri Bhandar in 1930 and shared their ancestral recipe at Tipperah district (now Comilla, Bangladesh) of the Bengal Province, which has been granted a geographical indication (GI) in Bangladesh.
-Soon in the mid-20th century, ras malai became a regionally popular sweet across South Asia, spreading beyond Bengal.
+The sweet allegedly became popular when the Sen brothers opened Matri Bhandar in 1930 and shared their ancestral recipe in Tipperah district (now Comilla, Bangladesh) of the Bengal Province, which has been granted a geographical indication (GI) in Bangladesh.
+Soon, in the mid-20th century, ras malai became a regionally popular sweet across South Asia, spreading beyond Bengal.
 Other variations include Ras Malai of Kolkata by K. C Das.

-The Sen brothers of Comilla operating under the Matri Bhandar brand claim to be the original maker of the dessert.
+The Sen brothers of Comilla, operating under the Matri Bhandar brand, claim to be the original maker of the dessert.
 This is disputed by K.C.
 Das Grandsons, who claim that it was invented by K.C.
 Das in Kolkata.

 Process

 Ras malai consists of flattened balls of chhena soaked in malai.
-Milk is boiled and a small amount of lemon juice is added to curdle it.
-The whey is discarded and the chhena is drained, cooled and kneaded into a dough.
+Milk is boiled, and a small amount of lemon juice is added to curdle it.
+The whey is discarded, and the chhena is drained, cooled, and kneaded into a dough.
 The dough is divided into small balls, and the balls are cooked in a sugar-water mix.
 The balls are then soaked in milk mixed with saffron, pistachios, rose water, cardamom, or a combination of those flavourings.